skdeep2001/proxyredis/README.md

   This will run the unit tests, build the appropriate images, start the containers that host the services and then run the system test.

 ## Unimplemented
 - Concurrent LRU Cache: Bonus feature was not implemented due to lack of time.
+Relatively simple to refactor with a coarse grained lock in the LRUCache.
 - Redis protocol:  Bonus feature was not implemented due to lack of time.

 ## Known Issues / Areas for Improvement